CEDStandards/CEDS-IDS/README.md

 3. Execute the script.

 ### Upgrading your CEDS IDS
-The CEDS team  will provide rerunnable scripts to incrementally upgrade your IDS between compatible, incompatible, and alignment versions of the CEDS IDS.
-Upgrade scripts will be rerunnable to make it safe and easy to perform upgrades.
+The CEDS team  will provide scripts to incrementally upgrade your IDS between compatible, incompatible, and alignment versions of the CEDS IDS.
 Upgrade scripts contain CEDS metadata and reference table inserts and updates.
+1. Create a back-up of your current IDS database instance.
-1. Based on your current version, download the appropriate upgrade script at /src/upgrade using your preferred SQL client.
+2. Based on your current version, download the appropriate upgrade script at /src/upgrade using your preferred SQL client.
-2. Connect to your CEDS IDS database instance.
+3. Connect to your CEDS IDS database instance.
-3. Execute the script.
+4. Execute the script.

 ## Submitting a Use Case
 Use cases may be submitted through the [Issues](https://github.com/CEDStandards/CEDS-IDS/issues) tab by clicking on **New Issue** and then **Get Started** which is located next to **CEDS Integrated Data Store and Data Warehouse Use Case**.